-- 80 units of Single Family residential assistance Rehabilitation of existing units. - LRP/UTIP and other non-profits - 13 units of Owner Occupied new construction Production of new units - 129 units of Down Payment assistance for Single family residential units - Acquisition of existing units.
-H2H - 334 units of Housing for Homeless through the Emergency Shelter Grant Program - 1,471 units of Housing for Non-homeless through the HOPWA Grant
+- 111 units of Single Family residential assistance Rehabilitation of existing units. - LRP/UTIP and other non-profits - 10 units of Acquisition Rehab/New Construction Production of new affordable units for ownership or rental. - 128 units of Down Payment assistance for Single family residential units - Acquisition of existing units.
+H2H - 2,000 units of Housing for Homeless through the Emergency Shelter Grant Program - 1,476 units of Housing for Non-homeless through the HOPWA Grant - 87 single family homes under construction.
+62 homes are rehab.
+25 homes are new construction Neighborhood Stabilization Program - 195 units of affordable housing is proposed under the Neighborhood Stabilization Program 3. - 238 units of affordable rental housing.
+Of these affordable rental housing units, 192 units of affordable housing for the elderly, and the remaining projects will provide affordable rental housing units for low and moderate income individuals and families.